chucktilbury/toy/docs/notes.md

 ### This approach allows several things to happen.

-* Operators are handled in the same manner, no matter what kind of object is being operated upon.
+* All operators are handled in the same manner, no matter what kind of object is being operated upon.
 If a particular operator is not implemented for a particular object, then that can be reasonably handled as a runtime error.
 If the user wants to define an operator for his object then that can be correctly handled at the syntax level.

 * All objects that are not returned by a method or retained by the object are destroyed when the method returns, creating perfect GC for the user's application.